croessner/nauthilus-website/docs/configuration/configuration-file.md

     negative_cache_ttl: 7200
 ```

+_Changes in version 1.4.9:_

+Units should now add a time unit like

+* s - seconds
+* m - minutes
+* h - hours

 #### server::redis::master

 If running Redis standalone or in master-slave mode, you have to define the master object.